The pandemic continues to cause unprecedented disruption across industries worldwide.

 Key Market Segmentation:

-IMARC Group provides an analysis of the key trends in each sub-segment of the global smart cities market report, along with forecasts for growth at the global, regional and country-level from 2021-2026.
-Our report has categorized the market based on region, smart citizen services, focus area, smart transportation, smart buildings and smart utilities.
+IMARC Group provides an analysis of the key trends in each sub-segment of the global smart cities market, along with forecasts at the global and regional level from 2021-2026.
+Our report has categorized the market based on smart citizen services, focus area, smart transportation, smart buildings and smart utilities.

 Breakup by Smart Citizen Services: